Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 ## Theme

 You can add a theme to the Digital Workspace.
-There are several different ways of doing this and how you do it will depend on the type of user you are.

 ### Use the modelling application to change the theme